hongyili-hl/hongyili-hl.github.io/sample.md

 permalink: /ai/
 ---

-I always pursue the frontier of technology.
-In the era of AI, we have a chance to collaborate with well-trained AI agents and free ourselves from time-consuming tasks, so I developed several customized GPTs to assist in designers' daily workflow.
+Thanks to countless emerging technology, we have a chance to collaborate with pre-trained AI agents and free ourselves from time-consuming tasks.
+In 2024, I developed a GPT toolkit for case study & online research with customized datasets.

 ![Urban Design Explorer](/assets/images/GPT-1.jpg)